-125. Government school to have a Council
+125. Each government school to have Council for school

 (1) A government school is to have a Council unless it is exempted by the Minister under section 126.

 (2) It is sufficient compliance with subsection (1) for 2 or more government schools, with the approval of the Minister, to have one Council that operates for those schools jointly.